Control of reactive collisions by quantum interference: Results and analysis

-The sodium density and all other factors are common mode and cancel by taking the ratio.
-Note that for the calibration measurement, $f(k)=1$ and $l=1$ due to the smallness of the scattering length.
+The sodium density and all other factors are common mode and are canceled by taking the ratio.
+For the calibration measurement, $f(k) = 1$ and $l = 1$, owing to the smallness of the scattering length.

-We fit the loss rate ratio $r(B)$ using the four parameters: $B_{\text{res}}, \Delta, q, y $.
-Since the calibration measurements have systematic uncertainties, we include a fifth fitting parameter, in form of an overall normalization factor, $\mathcal{N}$.
-We use an accurate theoretical value of $\bar{a}$ calculated for triplet ground-state NaLi${+}$Na, $\bar{a} = 56.1 a_{0}$ with $\lesssim 1.5 \%$ uncertainty \cite{tscherbul_NaLiNa}.
-Fig.~3 compares the experimental results with the fits.
-In the figure, we have multiplied $r(B)$ by the constant $2h\bar{a}/\mu$ and divided by the momentum dependent 2D corrections, $f(k) l$ calculated with the parameters of the best fit.
-In this way, we obtain the zero-temperature 3D loss rate constant, $K_{0}(B)=(2h/\mu) \beta$, which is a microscopy property of the two-body system, Na${+}$NaLi.
+We fit the loss-rate ratio $r(B)$ using four parameters: $B_{\text{res}}, \Delta, q,$ and $y$.
+Because the calibration measurements had uncertainties, we included a fifth fitting parameter in the form of an overall normalization factor, $\mathcal{N}$.
+We used an accurate theoretical value of $\bar{a}$ calculated for triplet ground-state NaLi${+}$Na: $\bar{a} = 56.1 a_{0}$ with $\lesssim 1.5 \%$ uncertainty \cite{tscherbul_NaLiNa}.
+Figure~3 compares the experimental results with the fits.
+In the figure, we have multiplied $r(B)$ by the constant $2h\bar{a}/\mu$ and divided by the momentum-dependent 2D corrections $f(k)l$ calculated with the parameters of the best fit.
+In this way, we obtained the zero-temperature 3D loss-rate coefficient, $K_{0}(B)=(2h/\mu) \beta$, which is a microscopic property of the two-body system Na${+}$NaLi.